 Impact on Team Efficiency

-Decision paralysis hurts not just individual work but also team work.
-Teams that can’t decide quickly miss deadlines and don’t finish tasks on time.
-For instance, only 53.5% of planned tasks get done each week, often because people overestimate how long things will take.
+Decision paralysis hurts not just individual work but also teamwork.
+Teams that can’t decide quickly face missed opportunities and struggle with meeting deadlines.
+Using frameworks, limiting research to a few hours, and time blocking can significantly improve productivity.
 Using frameworks and setting limits on research can really help team productivity.
 Also, time blocking can increase productivity by up to 80%.

 In short, we need to tackle the main causes of decision paralysis to help teams work better and make decisions more efficiently.
 Setting deadlines, making choices based on data, and understanding that mistakes happen can all help lessen the effects of decision paralysis.